 - Public access to the beach must be safe and well maintained

-Wales has some of the most beautiful and well managed beaches in the world and the Wales Coast Awards help to raise environmental awareness, recognise good practice and promote Wales as an international destination.
+Wales has some of the most beautiful and well managed beaches in the world.
+The Wales Coast Awards help to raise environmental awareness, recognise good practice and promote Wales as an international destination.

-18 beaches in Wales were awarded the Green Coast Award this year, recognising all the hidden gems on our coastline.
-The award helps to encourage people to “adopt” areas of the coast, helping contribute towards the sustainability of the area while promoting volunteering, and we have been recognised as the first private business to apply for a coast award on behalf of a beach.
+18 beaches in Wales received the Green Coast Award this year, recognising all the hidden gems on our coastline.
+The award helps to encourage people to “adopt” areas of the coast.
+This helps contribute towards the sustainability of the area while promoting volunteering.
+We are also the first private business to apply for a coast award on behalf of a beach.

-The local contribution is evident in recent news with Anglesey being announced as the UK’s first county to be designated a Plastic Free Community by the marine conservation charity, Surfers Against Sewage.
+The local contribution is evident in recent news with Anglesey announced as the UK’s first Plastic Free Community.
+This was decided by the marine conservation charity, Surfers Against Sewage.

 What other environmental initiatives are we involved in?

 Our dedication to preserving the natural environment and supporting British wildlife is a priority for us.
-As well as the Green Coast Award, we were also awarded the David Bellamy Gold Award for our commitment to protecting the local wildlife, reducing energy use, recycling waste, and supporting the local community.
+We also received the David Bellamy Gold Award for our commitment to protecting the local wildlife, reducing energy use, recycling waste, and supporting the local community.
 As part of our commitment to the rural environment and the impact of the coastal path, we have also started to plant indigenous species to reestablish the flora and fauna.